opetfoundation/eco_blockchain/blockchain_api/README.md

 Note: to cleanup containers from previous runs, also the `docker container rm $(docker container ps -aq)` command may be useful.

 There are some API call examples in the [api_call_samples_curl.sh](./api_call_samples_curl.sh) script.

+Note: if you get the `Failed to load user "user1" from local key value store.
+Error: Private key missing from key store.
+Can not establish the signing identity for user user1` error, execute the `sudo rm -rf ./fabric-client-kv-org1/` command to cleanup from the previous run.